top of page

 Unsuitable passport-style photos.

-• Take off your eyeglasses for your photo.
+• Remove your eyeglasses for the photo.

-• Use a plain white or off-white background.
+• Choose a plain white or off-white background.

-• The correct size of a passport photo is:
+• The correct passport photo size is:

 • 2 x 2 inches (51 x 51 mm)